psychemedia/storytelling-notes/knight-york-fish-ring.md

 Finnabair, daughter of Oilill and Meadb, loved him, from the great reports about him.
 This was told to him at his house.
 Erin and Albin were full of his fame and of tales about him.
 After that he cast `[Going to a dialogue with the daughter fell upon him.
 Crowe.]` upon himself to go to speak with the maiden.
 He discussed this matter with his people. " Do thou send then " (said they), " to thy mother's sister, and let somewhat be given thee by her of wondrous clothing and of gifts of the Side ".
 Thereupon he went to (his mother's) sister, to Boinn, and came into Mag-Breg.
 And he took fifty blue mantles: and each was like unto a beetle's lustre `[Was like to the *findruine* of a work of art.
 Cr.]` ; and four dark-grey ears were upon each mantle : and with each mantle a brooch of ruddy gold.
 And fifty pure-white shirts, with clasps of gold and of silver upon them.
 And fifty shields of silver, with rims.
 And in the hand of each man a royal-palace candle `[i. e. a spear.]`, with fifty rivets of white bronze in each.
 Fifty rings of refined gold on each one.
 Butt-blades `[Pins of carbuncle under them (i. e. the shields) from beneath.
 Cr.]` of carbuncle on their lower ends, and of precious stones their heads.
 They blazed in the night as though they were rays of the sun.
 And fifty gold-hilted swords they took ; and for each man to sit upon, a soft grey horse, with a bit of gold.
 A band of silver with little bells of gold under the neck of each horse.
 Fifty purple caparisons, with silver fringes ont of them, with buckles of gold and of silver, and with head clasps `[With drops of gold and of silver, and with head-animals.
 Cr.]`.
 Fifty whips of white bronze with crooks of gold on the end of each one.
 And seven hounds in chains of silver, and an apple of gold between each of them.
 Shoes of bronze upon them.
 There was no colour that was not upon them.
 Seven horn-blowers with them, with horns of gold and of silver ; with robes of many colours, with golden locks, long and yellow, with shining cloaks.
 Three druids `[Jesters.
 Cr.]` were before them, with diadems of silver overlaid with gold.
 Shields with embossed emblems `[With a cover of embroidery.
 Cr.]` had each one, with dark crooks, with bars of bronze `[With black staffs with filigrees of bronze.
 Cr.]` along their sides.
 Three harpers, each with a kingly countenance.

-They set ont thereupon after this fashion tor Cruachan.
+They set out thereupon after this fashion for Cruachan.
 The watchman sees them from the castle when they have come to the plain of Cruachan. " I see a numerous company approaching the castle : since Oilill and Meadb took sovereignty, there came not ever, and there will not come, a finer or more brilliant company.
 I deem it the same as though in a vat of wine my head should be, with the (fragrant) breeze that goes over me.
 The feats and the practice `[The activity and the play.
 Cr.]` that the young man who is in it makes, I never saw their equal.
 He flings his javelin the length of a spear's cast from him; before it reaches the ground, the seven hounds in their seven chains of silver catch it. "

 Upon that the hosts in the castle of Cruachan come forth to behold them : the folk crush one another in the castle; so that sixteen men died at seeing them.

-They dismount in thc door of thc castle.
+They dismount in the door of the castle.
 They unbridle their horses and let loose their dogs.
-They hunt seven deer to thc fort of Cruachan, and seven foxes, and seven beasts of the plain, and seven wild boars; and thc youths killed them in the forecourt of the castle.
+They hunt seven deer to the fort of Cruachan, and seven foxes, and seven beasts of the plain, and seven wild boars; and the youths killed them in the forecourt of the castle.
 After that the hounds leap into Brei.
 They seize seven otters.
 They carried them up into the door of the main-rampart.

 There they sat down.
 Men come from the king to speak with them.
 It is asked of them whence they have come.
 Thereupon they name themselves after their true lineages. " Fraech son of Idach is here ", say they.
 The steward tells it to the king and queen. " Welcome to them ", say Oilill and Meadb. " He is a noble youth ", says Oilill; " let him come within the stronghold ".
 A quarter of the house is granted to them.